It’s about to get dangerously cold, even for winter

 Temperatures are shaping up to be the coldest of the winter so far and will be frigid even for what’s already typically the coldest time of the year.
 The cold will be pervasive – more than 70% of the country’s population will experience freezing temperatures over the next week – and stick around well into the month, increasing chances for snow.

 Chicago’s high temperature will be stuck in the low 20s by Friday, which is about 10 degrees colder than normal for early January.
-High temperatures may not rise above the freezing mark in Kansas City, Missouri, St. Louis and Cincinnati.
+High temperatures could hover near the freezing mark in Kansas City, Missouri, St. Louis and Cincinnati.

 Low temperatures early Saturday will be downright frigid for millions.
 Single digit lows will reach Nebraska, Iowa and Illinois while lows could dip to as much as 25 degrees below zero in northern North Dakota.